cb372/metrics-sigar/README.md

-# Sigar Integration #
+# Metrics Sigar Integration #

-An optional extension to Metrics that uses the [Hyperic Sigar](http://support.hyperic.com/display/SIGAR/Home) library to provide more information about the JVM process and the machine on which it is running.
+A system monitoring library that combines the all-round awesomeness of [Yammer Metrics](https://github.com/codahale/metrics) with the handy native-ness of [Hyperic Sigar](http://support.hyperic.com/display/SIGAR/Home).
+Provides various metrics about a JVM process and the system on which it is running.

 ## Features ##